-Suit alleges rare World War II tank in Portola Valley was bought for $2.5 million was never delivered
+CPM client's lawsuit alleges rare World War II tank in Portola Valley bought for $2.5 million was never delivered

 A company headed by Microsoft co-founder Paul Allen is suing two foundations and an auction house for allegedly failing to deliver a World War II German Panzer IV Tank purchased for $2.5 million but still sitting in a Portola Valley facility.